-In the previous chapter, John was given an overview of the major events that will take place in the Last Days through the opening of the First Six Seals.
-Before revealing the opening of the Seventh Seal, John was shown the servants of God who will live through these events; namely, the 144,000 from all the Tribes of Israel and the Martyrs of the Great Tribulation.
-The fact that John was shown the 144,000 and the Martyrs of the Great Tribulation, before he was shown the opening of the Seventh Seal, tells us that the events of the 144,000 and the Martyrs of the Great Tribulation will take place within the events of the Seven Seals themselves.
+In the previous chapter, John was given an overview of the major events that will take place in the Last Days through the opening of the First Six Seals of the Scroll with Seven Seals.
+Before being shown the opening of the Seventh Seal, John was shown the people of God who will live through these events.

 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth to prevent any wind from blowing on the land or on the sea or on any tree.
 Then I saw another angel coming up from the east, having the seal of the living God.
 He called out in a loud voice to the four angels who had been given power to harm the land and the sea: “Do not harm the land or the sea or the trees until we put a seal on the foreheads of the servants of our God.”
 Then I heard the number of those who were sealed: 144,000 from all the tribes of Israel.
 Rev. 7:1-4

 The 144,000 from all the Tribes of Israel is a literal description of the descendants of Jacob who will be sealed before the plagues on the land, and the sea, and the tress begin.
 No other group of people, including the church, is ever described as the “Tribes of Israel”.
 (See: Matt.
 19:28, Lk.
 22:30, Acts 26:7, James 1:1).